KSFlynn007/weather-app/README.md

 Weather App is built with [Create React App](https://github.com/facebook/create-react-app).

 ## API
 [Open Weather Map](https://openweathermap.org/current) was the API source used for this application.
-It was originally accessed through RapidAPI, but I required use of the Reverse Geolocation calls, which the RapidAPI platform did not offer.
-Therefor, I switched all calls to go through the main API website with their own unique key.
+It was originally accessed through RapidAPI, but that platform limited the type of calls I could make to the API.
+To be able to use the geolocation, I required a seperate call with just latitude and longitude.

 ## Designed & Prototyped in Figma
 ![image](https://user-images.githubusercontent.com/71335643/148299203-918cbe9f-6c47-4dc8-b849-c5f8315e9c15.png)